-So can it be used for Trading Systems?
+Can it be used for Trading Systems?
 More important, can it improve results?
-The obvious answer is yes with some caveats.
+The obvious answer is yes however with some human caveats.

 A.I. in itself is often thought of as a replacement for 'human' intelligence.
 Actually the truth is that A.I. is often used in such roles, e.g. robotics and chess games, however its real strength is analysis in terms of sheer speed and volume.

 And it's here that the majority of commercially successful applications have been established.
 'Big Data' is the bedrock of these applications.
 Being able to correlate millions of data points in a few seconds, visualise where hidden associations lie and make use of the information is perhaps the most important part of A.I.

 While working with a US Hedge Fund, I also found that there are successful traders who have found a way to make Financial Trading pay.
 Certainly a in a minority, and as we all know the vast majority of ‘day traders’ lose money, the select few continue to make significant returns.